datasheng/intro-to-database-management-system-team-ww-nailvana/Digital-Service/README.md

 # Nailvana
-Repository for the Nailvana booking service
+Repository for the Nailvana booking service;
 Current issues (backend):
   - User, Note tables still exist to prevent errors
   - No validation for forms